 A linear Markov model is used to predict monthly Arctic sea ice concentration (SIC) at all grid points in the pan-Arctic region (Yuan et al., 2016).
 The model is capable of capturing the co-variability in the ocean-sea ice-atmosphere system.
-The September pan-Arctic sea ice extent (SIE) is calculated from predicted SIC.
+The September pan-Arctic sea ice extent (SIE) is calculated from predicted SIC using observations in August.
 The model predicts negative SIC anomalies throughout the pan-Arctic region.
-These anomalies are relative to the 1979-2012 climatology.
-The September mean pan-Arctic SIE is predicted to be 4.59 million square kilometers (mskm) with an RMSE of 0.42 mskm, at the three-month lead.
-The RMSE is estimated based on our model forward forecasts from 2013-2020.
-The Alaskan regional SIE is predicted to be 0.72 mskm.
-A Similar statistical model was also developed to predict the SIE in the Antarctic (Chen and Yuan, 2004).
-The September mean pan Antarctic SIE is predicted to be 18.37 mskm, lower than September 2020 (18.77), with an RMSE of 0.42 mskm based on model cross-validation experiments.
+These anomalies are relative to the 1979-2020 climatology.
+At the one-month lead, the September mean pan-Arctic SIE is predicted to be 4.30 million square kilometers (mskm) with an RMSE of 0.33 mskm.
+The RMSE is estimated based on our model cross-validation experiments from 1979-2012.
+The Alaskan regional SIE is predicted to be 0.50 mskm with RMSE of 0.17 mskm.
+A similar statistical model was also developed to predict the SIE in the Antarctic (Chen and Yuan, 2004).
+The September mean pan Antarctic SIE is predicted to be 18.64 mskm, lower than September 2020, with a RMSE of 0.67 mskm based on model cross-validation experiments.